theDapperFoxtrot/LUT-Software-Development-Skills-Front-End-2023/README.md

 There's so many properties, let alone functionality in sass, that exist.
 It's a wonder if and when a developer will even use them.
 The majority of my styling has been very flex-centric, but now I'm getting some practical usage with grid.
 Even when I used grid, I hadn't heard of template areas as a way to make a scheme for placing elements on a page.
 I'm sure it gets much more advanced, but I'm even impressed with the simple example in this tutorial.

 End of part 5.

+Date: May 19th, 2023

+I completed the Traversy Media tutorial.
+I already had an awareness of how to host a site on both Netlify and using Github Pages, but it was a nice review.
+The one thing I'm a bit unclear about is hosting multiple directories using Github Pages.
+For the sake of making navigating to the tutorial project easier, I've removed the original folders I had (Coureswork/Part1), because I didn't end up breaking each part into separate branches.

+For my project, I'd like to apply the skills practiced in the tutorial and make a website for a local cafe.
+This makes the project practical, and gives me incentive to focus on quality of the finished product.
+I'm not sure if that deviates too much from the course expectations or not, but I'm hoping that it will be welcome, since it will show that I can build something using the skills and not copying the foundation of the tutorial and simply editing it.

+I will make a separate repo for it, and then explain how to access it in this readme at the top.
+Maybe I'll add a link to the cafe site as well via the tutorial project, just to ensure it isn't missed.